stephhazlitt/bridge-to-the-tidyverse/README.md

 **readxl & Clippy**

 readxl has a great logo.
 Hex logos and stickers are fun and kind of a thing for R packages now.
 I love stickers&mdash;and the [readxl logo with the paperclip Clippy's sad face](https://github.com/tidyverse/readxl/blob/master/tools/logo.png) makes me smile, everytime-I-see-it.
 I was a big Excel user in Clippy's time&mdash;[Clippy](https://en.wikipedia.org/wiki/Office_Assistant) was the Microsoft Office "intelligent" assistant (*cough cough*) in the late 1990's and early 2000s.
-While I never really understood the wide-spread animousity for poor Clippy, I also didn't even notice when the paperclip was finally pulled.
+While I never really understood the wide-spread animousity for poor Clippy, I also didn't even notice when the talking paperclip was gone.
 I like readxl's homage to Clippy, I think the paperclip assistant deserves to be remembered.

 ### readxl and the tidyverse